JayThibs/supervising-ais-improving-ais/README.md

 ### 2. Approval-based evaluation: Does the LLM with particular personas approve or disapprove of certain statements?

-We allow the creation of various personas added to the prompt of the LLMs in order to test a suite of types of personas and see how it impacts whether the LLM approves or disapproves of a particular statement.
+We allow the creation of various personas added to the prompt of the LLMs to test a suite of types of personas and see how it impacts whether the LLM approves or disapproves of a particular statement.
 We compare personas to see what kinds of things they approve of or disapprove of.

 We test out clustering methods like hierarchical clustering to identify which clusters merge together to form bigger clusters.
 Future work involves improving the clustering methods so that our pipeline becomes better at identifying concerning changes between models.
 For example, there likely won’t be a ‘power-seeking cluster’, but that kind of behaviour may be spread out among multiple clusters; we want to make sure we identify this more precisely.